puppetlabs/puppet-docs/source/guides/scaling_multiple_masters.markdown

 ### Option 2: Proxy Certificate Traffic

-Alternately, if your nodes don't have direct connectivity to your CA master, you aren't using `SRV` records, or you do not wish to change every node's `puppet.conf`, you can configure the web server on the Puppet masters other than your CA master to proxy all certificate-related traffic to the designated CA master.
+Alternately, if your nodes don't have direct connectivity to your CA master, you aren't using `SRV` records, or you do not wish to change every node's `puppet.conf`, you can configure the web server on the puppet masters other than your CA master to proxy all certificate-related traffic to the designated CA master.

 > This method only works if your puppet master servers are using a web server that provides a method for proxying requests, like [Apache with Passenger](/guides/passenger.html).